-22. Constantly seeking greater volunteer service roles, ARRL has maintained an affiliation with Citizen’s Corps, a program for neighborhood alerting and security organized by the Department of Homeland Security.
-ARRL has long had memoranda of understanding with the Federal Emergency Management Agency (FEMA); with the National Weather Service; with the National Communications System of the Department of Defense; and with other entities such as the American Red Cross and the Salvation Army SATERN disaster response teams.
-Through the ARRL’s Amateur Radio Emergency Service® program (ARES ®), hundreds of memoranda of cooperation are in place with state and local emergency management agencies, local disaster relief agencies, hospitals and other groups involved with disaster relief and emergency response delineating the role of Amateur Radio Operators in emergencies in local areas and for specific purposes.
+22. The Amateur Radio Service is also a principal ambassador of international goodwill.
+The proliferation of amateur radio in the United States throughout the existence and history of the technology has stood as an example and model for amateur radio services throughout the developed world.
+Extolling principles of free speech and citizen access to the airwaves, the ARRL has led the way in the creation of similar societies throughout the free world for the benefit of peoples everywhere.
+Both international radio contests and daily contacts between individual radio operators (known as DXing) have promoted international relations among and across diverse cultures and human experience providing a commonality of experience on the international stage that is unavailable in any other context.
+These benefits are a precious, national interest and should not be squandered as the result of uninformed local regulation.

-23. The type of emergency and the area of communication coverage needed are factors in determining what type of antenna is required to provide adequate communications.
-While VHF and UHF communications are used in a localized emergency, those bands have propagation limitations.
-Most VHF / UHF emergency communications tend to be conducted using traditional FM telephony emissions.
+23. The type of amateur radio activity and the area of communication coverage needed are factors in determining what type of antenna is required to provide adequate communications.
+While VHF and UHF communications are used in localized public service events and emergencies, those bands have propagation limitations.
+Most VHF / UHF communications tend to be conducted using traditional FM telephony emissions.
 FM signals do not generally propagate as far as do other emission modes, so their effective range is limited.
 In addition, the VHF / UHF bands have shorter range capability – generally limited to line-of-sight communications unless repeater systems are involved in a given event.
 Because of these limitations, an outdoor antenna is critical and the higher the antenna, the greater its coverage.
-Terrain factors, such as a mountain or a range of mountains or a disaster or emergency location in a valley will greatly impact VHF / UHF coverage.
+Terrain factors, such as a mountain or a range of mountains or a location in a valley will greatly impact VHF / UHF coverage.
 Many areas have established VHF / UHF repeaters on higher points in the area to increase their coverage (such as the tops of buildings or on mountain peaks).
 While a repeater will generally increase the area over which effective communications can be provided, it is not a panacea for the line-of sight propagation limitation.
 In any situation where automatically controlled remote stations are involved, the failure of the infrastructure at that remote location can render it useless until repairs are made at the site.
-If that site is located on an isolated mountain peak, for example, it may not be possible to restore that remote station in time to assist in the event.
 In that case, HF and simplex VHF communications are utilized.